 After pregnancy is confirmed it is important to plan your antenatal care with your GP and schedule the appointments needed during pregnancy.
 These appointments can discuss the stage of pregnancy and any problems that may be experienced, such as morning sickness.

 Further to discussions, these consultations will also include a number of checks, scans, and tests.
 Checking blood pressure, ensuring a recent Pap test has been completed, feeling and measuring the tummy are some of the things to expect.
 The number of appointments will vary depending on whether it is your first pregnancy and how things are progressing.
 It is also a good idea to bring someone to the appointment who will provide support during birth, especially when discussing a birth plan with your GP.

-After giving birth your GP is able to offer support and medical input to discuss things such as breastfeeding, immunisation, and tips on how to look after yourself and the baby.
-There are also many resources available to complement the postnatal care given by your GP, such the Breastfeeding Helpline and support groups.
-There are routine postnatal check-ups, but should there be any concerns regarding mother or baby, medical advice should be sought sooner.
+After giving birth, your GP can offer medical support and advice.
+A consultation can cover topics, such as breastfeeding, immunisation, and tips on looking after yourself and the baby.
+Many resources are available to complement the postnatal care given by your GP.
+These include Breastfeeding Helpline and support groups.
+There are routine postnatal check-ups, but should there be any concerns regarding mother or baby, please seek medical advice sooner.

-Throughout the experience of antenatal and postnatal care, it is important to know that there is no such thing as a trivial question, as our doctors are more than happy to help with any concerns.
+Throughout the experience of antenatal and postnatal care, keep in mind that there is no such thing as a trivial question, as our doctors are more than happy to help with any concerns.

 Your GP holds a central role in both advising your health needs and managing health conditions.
 As such, they can connect you to resources that are specific to your needs and help ensure that any decisions made will take into consideration your medical history.